FAQs

 For more information on the program from which I received my certification, visit: https://www.ipeccoaching.com/about-us

-My role is to educate, support and guide clients toward root-cause resolution through diet and lifestyle modifications, which can compliment any medical protocol.
+My role is to educate, support and guide you toward root-cause resolution through diet and lifestyle modifications, which can compliment any medical protocol.

 I will work within my scope of practice, which is for educational and informational purposes only and does not constitute medical advice, diagnosis, or treatment.